Geoffrey Martin (politician): Early career

 Martin joined merchant bank Hill Samuel in 1969, and after two years, the ship broking and insurance company Seascope.

-In 1972 he was appointed Director of the national housing charity Shelter but left in 1973.
+In 1972 he was appointed director of the national housing charity Shelter but left in 1973.

-He stood as the Labour Party candidate for Ludlow at the February 1974 general election, but was unsuccessful.
+He stood as the Labour Party candidate for Ludlow at the February 1974 general election, but was unsuccessful, finishing third of three candidates with 23.53% of the vote.

 In the autumn of 1974 he joined the diplomatic staff of the Commonwealth Secretariat.

 European Commission

 Northern Ireland Office

 In 1977 Martin took part in an open competition to become the inaugural head of the European Commission office in Northern Ireland, and was appointed in 1979 after a selection process closely monitored by the governments in London, Belfast and Dublin.
 His candidacy was supported by the three Northern Ireland MEPs John Hume, Ian Paisley and John Taylor, each of them major political figures in the three opposing political parties of the Province.

 The Northern Ireland office opened early in 1980.
 Martin developed relationships across the full spectrum of party politics including with the paramilitary organisations and with the direct rule administration in Belfast and the Government of Ireland in Dublin.
-He met a Provisional Sinn Féin delegation in his office, led by its President Gerry Adams.
+He met a Provisional Sinn Féin delegation in his office, led by its president Gerry Adams.

 On the tenth anniversary of the accession to the European Community, he hosted a televised dinner in Belfast.
 The major speakers were the Rt Hon Edward Heath and the Irish Taoiseach Garret Fitzgerald, the second Irish Prime Minister ever to have spoken in public in Northern Ireland.

 He organised a tour of 10 cities in the USA with a delegation of Northern Ireland politicians, journalists and business people including John Hume and Ian Paisley.

 Delegation of the European Commission to the Association of South East Asian Nations

-After five years, early in 1985, Martin was posted to South East Asia, based in Bangkok, to the Delegation of the European Commission to the Association of South East Asian Nations, as the Head of the Press and Information Service.
+After five years, early in 1985, Martin was posted to South East Asia, based in Bangkok, to the Delegation of the European Commission to the Association of South East Asian Nations, as the head of the Press and Information Service.